I Heart Tap Water Campaign

-While the active campaign is over, we continue to encourage you to make tap water your beverage of choice and to use a refillable container. if you regularly purchase coffee or tea, we hope you will also use a refillable container for those hot beverages and contribute to the University's Zero Water Goal.
+While the active campaign is over, we continue to encourage you to make tap water your beverage of choice and to use a refillable container.
+If you regularly purchase coffee or tea, we hope you will also use a refillable container for those hot beverages and contribute to the University's Zero Waste Goal.

 Read on to learn about why drinking tap water is important and how Berkeley's tap water is safe and delicious!

 Why Drinking Tap Water is Important

 - Sugar Sweetened Beverages are the leading single source of added sugar in our diets, representing 36% of the sugar consumed and contributing to diseases including obesity and diabetes.

 - Added sugar from beverages may be even more detrimental to your health than added sugar in food.
 Studies suggest that we compensate for liquid sugar less effectively than for solid sugar and that people who consume more liquid calories consume more total calories.